DIKU-EDU/kudos/docs/usage.rst

     yams-sim kudos/kudos-mips initprog=[disk]halt.mips

-This should finish without a hitch and print a lot of diagnostics, while the ``yams-term`` terminal window should print both Kudos boot messages and Kudos halt messages (since it's running a program compiled from `userland/halt.c`, which calls the HALT syscall).
+This should finish without a hitch and print a lot of diagnostics, while the ``yams-term`` terminal window should print both KUDOS boot messages and KUDOS halt messages (since it's running a program compiled from `userland/halt.c`, which calls the HALT syscall).
 Instead of writing that long `yams-sim` line, you can just write::